Footkick72/Escence/README.md

-Escence
+# Escence
-An FFT Drawing Library
+### An FFT Drawing Library
+Escence.dmg is the direct executable application